noraracht/CONSULT/README.md

  ./main_search -i $DBNAME -c 0 -t 24 -q $QUERY_FOLDER
 ```
 ###### Input:

+Starcode supports FASTA and FASTQ files as well.

 ###### Output:
 Output will be sent to standard output by default **!!!!- not correct!!**.
 The files containing the sequences to be classified should be located in $QUERY_FOLDER and be in a FASTQ format (one uncompressed .fq/.fastq file per each sample).
 FASTA format is not supported at the moment.
 However, if you need to query FASTA files you can convert .fasta/.fa to .fastq/.fq using ** [samtools]() !!! check** which attached dummy quality score to the sequences.